ahtrahddis/tejaniya/README.md

 [The Daily Tejaniya](http://mcgillreport.org/dailytejaniya.htm) is an mailing list about Sayadaw U Tejaniya's teachings, created and actively runned by [Doug Mc Gill](http://mcgillreport.org).

+Below you will find the archived emails sent during 2015.

 ### 2015